Skip to main content

 Intermediate

 Participatory programs generally do not require an individual to meet a health-related standard to earn a reward.
-Examples include completing a health or attending a nutrition seminar.
+Examples include completing a health risk assessment or attending a nutrition seminar.
 Health-contingent programs, conversely, require individuals to satisfy a standard related to a health factor to obtain a reward.

 These are further divided into activity-only programs (e.g. walking a certain amount each day) and outcome-based programs (e.g. achieving a specific cholesterol level).
 The ADA’s rules apply most stringently when these programs involve medical examinations or disability-related inquiries, as these are the points where an employee’s private health data is accessed.